ag88/stm32duino_spi_dma/SPI-DMA-Usage.md

 ---

 This guide should help you get started with the DMA-enabled bulk transfer functions and the mapping between `SPIClass1/2/3` and the physical SPI peripherals.
-If you want, I can draft a short README.md suitable for adding to the repository that contains this content in repo-ready format.